Bachelor of Biomedical Sciences

-Advanced standing gained for any subject shall be cancelled 17 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed the course of study prescribed for the degree.
+Advanced standing gained for any subject shall be cancelled 20 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed the course of study prescribed for the degree.

 A maximum of 9 credit points of advanced standing may be granted at level 3.

 Not applicable - this course does not have majors